 One Week Before Prime Day

-- Do a check of all your materials, product listings, inventory audits, etc. to prepare for the day of the event.
+- Double-check all of your materials, product listings, inventory audits, etc., to prepare for the day of the event.

-- Be sure to check in with your hired resources so they know what you expect of them.
+- Be sure to check in with your team so they know what you expect of them.

 - Make sure that your top-selling products are set up as Prime eligible.